MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/service-service-price-management.md

 ---
-title: Service Price Management
+title: Service Price Management | Microsoft Docs
-description: Service price management lets you set up service price groups, service pricing, service pricing adjustment and more.
+description: This topic describes how to apply the best price to service orders, set up personalized service price agreements for customers, improve service employees' efficiency, and accelerate the invoicing process.
 author: bholtorf
+ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/23/2021
+ms.date: 10/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: e6cfc801e40bfae60dd687ede073bd4367e69092
+ms.openlocfilehash: 6877f50094874ce6e54b3a524254dfcba0c43468
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: a9b771cc2b4b75aed835efca63ef7a6a44219d59
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 02/18/2021
-ms.locfileid: "8142970"
+ms.locfileid: "5476729"
 ---
 # <a name="service-price-management"></a>Service Price Management
 The service price management functionality lets you apply the best price to service orders, set up personalized service price agreements for customers, improve service employees' efficiency, and accelerate the invoicing process.

 Service price management lets you set up different service price groups so you can consider the service item or service item group, in addition to the type of fault that the service task involves.
 You can set up these groups for a limited period of time, or for a specific customer or currency.
 You can use price calculation structures as templates to assign a specific price to a specific service task.

 For example, this makes it possible to assign specific items included in the service price, in addition to the type of work included.
-This also makes it possible to use different GST/HST and discount amounts for different service price groups.
+This also makes it possible to use different VAT and discount amounts for different service price groups.
 To make sure that the correct prices are applied, you can assign fixed, minimum, or maximum prices, depending on the agreements that you have with your customers.

 Before adjusting the price of a service item on a service order, you are provided with an overview of what the results of the price adjustment will be.
 You can approve of these results, or you can make additional changes, if you want to have a different result.
 The whole adjustment is performed line by line, which means that there are no additional lines created.